dgcnz/cs3p02-tarea1/README.md

 - [Teleporting docs](https://docs.oracle.com/en/virtualization/virtualbox/6.0/admin/teleporting.html)

+**Procedure**

+1. Create `SOURCE` and `TARGET` VM.
+Both must share exactly the same specs and storage.
+2. `VBoxManage modifyvm TARGET --teleporter on --teleporterport PORT`
+    - `PORT` is a TCP/IP port used on both `SOURCE` and `TARGET`.
+3. Start `TARGET`.
+It will wait for a telepor request.
+4. Start `SOURCE`.
+5. `VBoxManage controlvm SOURCE teleport --host TARGETHOST --port PORT`
+    - `TARGETHOST` is the host or IP name of the target host on which `TARGET` is running.
+    - `PORT` is the same as step 2.

 ## 2.Crear una politica simple que me permita controlar operaciones de live migration

 1. Ejemplo de politica